josdem/hugo/content/techtalk/spring/spring_webflux_cucumber.md

 }
 ```

 Lombok is a great tool to avoid boilerplate code, for knowing more please go [here](https://projectlombok.org/).
-Next step is to create person controller so we can define `GET/persons` and `GET/persons` by nickname endpoints. `@RestController` indicates that we don't want to render views, but write the results straight into the response body instead.`@GetMapping` tells Spring that this is the place to route persons calls, it is the shorthand annotation for `@RequestMapping(method=RequestMethod.GET)`.
+Next step is to create a person controller so we can define `GET/persons` and `GET/persons` by nickname endpoints. `@RestController` indicates that we don't want to render views, but write the results straight into the response body instead.`@GetMapping` tells Spring that this is the place to route persons calls, it is the shorthand annotation for `@RequestMapping(method=RequestMethod.GET)`.

 ```java
 package com.jos.dem.springboot.cucumber.controller;